HemantMishra2003/Binary-DENnseNet-121/README.md

 # How can you Contribute :

-> If you would like to contribute to this project, please follow these steps:
+> If you would like to contribute to this Project, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or fix.
+2. Create a New Branch for your feature or fix.
 3. Make your changes with clear and meaningful commits.
-4. Submit a pull request describing your changes.
+4. Submit a Pull Request describing your changes.

 > Suggestions for improvements, bug fixes, documentation enhancements,
 > and feature ideas are always welcome.